4 Winter Energy-Saving Tips for Florida Homeowners

 Address Any Drafty Areas

 Heating the air in your home at night can be costly.
-Therefore, you want to make sure you’re not wasting that energy via cracks or drafty areas.
+Therefore, make sure you’re not wasting that energy via cracks or drafty areas.
 Make sure to seal your windows and block drafts that come from under or around doors.
 As a result, you’ll keep heated air in and cold air out.

 Do you want help making your home as energy-efficient as possible?
-Contact Miller’s Central Air, Inc. at 772-205-3324 today to schedule your HVAC maintenance service.
+Contact Miller’s Central Air, Inc. today to schedule your HVAC maintenance service.
 Our senior service technicians will ensure your home is maximizing efficiency and energy savings this winter.

 Image provided by Shutterstock